Irish laws on alcohol and cigarettes

 - If you are over 18, it's illegal to buy alcohol for anyone under 18.
 The penalty is a maximum fine of €1500.

-- It's against the law to be drunk in a public place (that's anywhere outside your home).
+- It's against the law to be drunk in a public place, such as a park or walking down the street

 - The Gardaí can randomly breathalyse any driver stopped at an alcohol checkpoint at any time.
 If they test your urine or blood and find traces of drugs you can be arrested for drug driving.